 - Museum number

 Set of armour, with two-piece cuirass (nimaido gusoku) and surcoat (jinbaori) bearing the crest of the Mori clan, also ceremonial fly-whisk of paper, and two lacquered wooden storage boxes with metal fittings bearing Mori crests.
+With modern wooden stand.

 - Production date

 - This particular set of two-piece cuirass (nimai-do gosoku) armour is of exceptionally high quality.
 During the Edo period (1615-1868) the Tokugawa shogunate enacted a four-class system.
 The warrior class was the hegemonic group, and armour and other related items were displayed to demonstrate their power and prestige.

 Armour during the Heian, Kamakura, Muromachi, and Momoyama periods was utilitarian, meant to protect its wearer from injury in battle.
 Japanese medieval warfare often involved a series of duels where combatants would call out their lineage and rank, offer a challenge and then agree or decline to fight.
 In this situation the identity of the combatants would be clear.
 However, in a melee, important or wealthy families, particularly those wishing to ascend in rank, could outfit themselves in more distinctive armour and helmets.
 These items bore their family crest (mon) and possibly artistic depictions of anything ranging from demons and Buddhist or Daoist symbols, antlers, to more comical tobacco pipes.
 In the 16th century the use of distinctive and bright colours on armour both in the main body and in the ties, as well as increasingly creative and intricate helmets came to the fore.